alin-comcity/acer-old/README.md

-ACER (OlD Version, not used) - a Nuxt project for ComCityBD.
+ACER (Old Version, not used) - a Nuxt project for ComCityBD.
 This is a frontend website.
 This site is using API of 'https://comcitybd.com/' as a backend.
 Note: This is old version, new version is acer-new.